Israeli justice reforms spark tech investor flight fears | Politics

 "We worked really, really hard so that Israel is considered a top place to invest and it's not because of any government policy, or tax treatment, it was the entrepreneurs themselves," said Adam Fisher, a partner at investment firm Bessemer Venture Partners.
 "That can be lost very quickly," Fisher added.

-For some of those running tech businesses in Israel, the judicial reform plans may have tipped the scales.
+For some of those running tech businesses in Israel the judicial reforms plans may have tipped the scales.
 "I care very much about Israel," said Eilam, explaining the unease which prompted him to write to NICE's 8,500-strong workforce outlining his fears.
 But he added: "I have a fiduciary responsibility to my shareholders."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)